Franked Dividend Meaning

 |Taxes paid by the company at corporate tax rates||Taxes to be computed and paid at personal income tax rates|

-This leads to distributing its free cash flows and therefore, the company has less cash available for its disposal.
+It leads to distributing its free cash flows, and therefore, the company has less cash available for its disposal.
 Lesser liquidity may hinder the company’s growth, or maybe earn higher interest by investing such disposed dividend amount.

 Also, wouldn’t invest the amount back into the company’s business help the company achieves a full growth mode?